TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 #### Objects As Machines

-When you want to organize some data and functionality together in this way, but you're having trouble figuring out what kinds of properties and methods an object might contain when it's not an actual, physical item, another way you might conceptualize this idea might be to imagine each object as a little 'machine' you're making out of code that does something useful.
+When you want to organize some data and functionality together in this way, but you're having trouble figuring out what kinds of properties and methods an object might contain when it's not an actual, physical item, another way you might conceptualize this idea might be to imagine the object as a little 'machine' you're making out of code that does something useful.

-The properties of the object might have basic information about your machine (like it's color), and additional information about it's current 'state', such as if the machine is currently on or off, what the machine has counted for a player's score, or how many coins havebeen inserted into your machine.
+The properties of the machine could be thought of displays that might show information it's collected or been given to it so far, if it can currently be interacted with, what the machine has counted for a player's score... or about a billion other things, depending on what your object does.

-The buttons and and such that make your machine do specific things would be represented by the the objects methods.
-A method might turn your machine from on 'on' to 'off', allow you to input information to play a game, or give the machine a coin so it can keep running (maybe your object represents an arcade game!).
+The methods of your machine might be akin to buttons and such that make the machinde *do* a specific thing.
+A method might give your object new information to store in some way, turn your machine from on 'on' to 'off', allow you to input information to play a game, or switch between the turns of two different players.

 Again, objects can be used to represent almost anything you can think of, the limit is your imagination!
 It's impossible for us to give a comprehensive list of examples.